kaushik94/Forking/README.md

 How do we go about it ?

-1) Using 6 fork calls- This is pretty straight forward assuming you know how fork() and exit() works.
+1) Using 6 fork calls - This is pretty straight forward assuming you know how fork() and exit() works.